 - 5-6 raspberries fresh, or thawed from frozen

-Put the chocolate chips in the bottom of a standard-size mug.
+- Put 1 tablespoon of chocolate chips in the bottom of a standard-size mug.

-In a small bowl, whisk together the dry ingredients until no lumps remain.
+- In a small bowl, whisk together the dry ingredients (flour, cocoa powder, sugar, baking powder, and salt) until no lumps remain.
 Add the oil and milk and stir until smooth.

-Pour half the batter into the mug, drop in the raspberries, and cover with the remaining batter.
+- Pour half the batter into the mug, drop in the remaining chocolate chips and the raspberries, and cover with the remaining batter.

 - Microwave on high for about 90 seconds.
 (Note that microwave times may vary).
 Serve warm.